jaepass/commercejs-vuejs-cart/README.md

 }
 ```

-We make a call the the `commerce.cart.add` endpoint passing in the neccessary data and when the promise resolves, the
+We make a call to the `commerce.cart.add` endpoint passing in the neccessary data and when the promise resolves, the
 cart object should return with the appropriate added product details.
-Upon a successful post request to add a product to
+Upon a successful post request to add a new product to
-cart, you should see the below abbreviated response:
+cart, you should see the below abbreviated response with a new line item in the cart object:

 ```json
 {